Indaxia/imp/README.md

-# IMP - Indaxia Modules & Packages for Lua
+# IMP - Indaxia Modules & Packages

-A simple package and module management for apps written on Lua and other dynamic-typed languages.
+A simple package and module management for apps written on Lua, AngelScript and other dynamic-typed languages.

 Brings package management and es6-like Lua modules to your project without copy-paste pain and dependency hell.
+Able to include remote AngelScript dependencies.

 ![ezgif-4-6c033fac11](https://github.com/user-attachments/assets/daf0e719-16c5-42a6-935b-c5586fa0bc3e)

 ## Features
-IMP consists of a Package Manager and a Module Manager with it's own Lua part of the code.
+IMP consists of a Package Manager and a Module Manager with it's own Lua or AngelScript part of the code.

 A new way to work with lua dependencies: [IMP Module Manager](https://github.com/Indaxia/imp-lua-mm):satellite: